 Enhanced Doze mode

 The energy saving mode Doze has been improved in Android 7.0 Nougat.
-Previously, the feature had only worked when the phone had remained completely undisturbed for a long time, i.e. when you're sleeping, but now Google says Doze will also save battery any time the screen is turned off.
-We will have to test the new system more thoroughly to find out what impact it has on energy consumption.
+Previously, the feature had only worked when the phone had remained completely undisturbed for a long time, i.e. when you're sleeping, but now Google says Doze will also save battery anytime the screen is turned off.

 Enhancements to Google Now Launcher

-In Android 7.0 Nougat Developer Preview 2, Google made two improvements to its Google Now Launcher.
+In Android 7.0 Nougat, Google made two improvements to its Google Now Launcher.
 You can use a pinch gesture on the home screen to bring up the overview page, where, at the bottom, options for wallpapers, widgets and settings appear.
 And, at last, app options when dragging apps from the home screen and the app drawer are consistent.
 The options are now Remove / Cancel, Uninstall and App info.
 A minor but very welcome change.

 Information on the origin of an app has been made visible in the menu.
 So you can find out whether an app was installed via an APK or through the Play Store.
 This gives could be valuable information if you're looking for an app that is causing trouble.

-What do you think of Android 7.0 Nougat?
+What do you think of Android Nougat?
+Do you have the latest version?
 Let us know in the comments.